Northwestern Wildcats Logo

 An updated sign was introduced in 1981.
 He radically changed the image.
 A large letter N with clear, sharp cutouts and outlines created a sense of athleticism and movement.
 The symbol indicated that the teams belonged to the university.

 The head of a snarling wild cat was placed in one of the letter slits.
-The image of the beast shows an attempt to intimidate opponents.
+The image of the beast is intended to intimidate opponents.
 The sharp teeth of the predator demoralize and cause a desire to cower before the beastly might.

 2012 – today